Eggs At Your Local Grocery Store: What You Should Know

 Eggs: Nutritious & Budget-Friendly

-A dozen large eggs is 1.5 pounds of high-quality protein that is versatile and delicious.
-One large egg has six grams of protein, all for only 70 calories!
+A dozen large eggs weigh about 1.5 pounds, and each large egg has six grams of protein, all for only 70 calories!
 Eggs remain a great value at the grocery store as one of the most affordable high-quality proteins per serving.

 Eggs are an all-around nutrient powerhouse, with high-quality protein and essential vitamins and minerals for healthy living like choline, vitamin B12 and iodine.
-They’re essential to meeting the daily nutrition needs of Americans.
+As one of the highest-quality proteins available, eggs are a valuable source of nutrition.

 Eggs provide a nutritious and delicious experience to help take meals to the next level.
-Discover a dozen ways to stretch your weekly grocery budgets further!
+Discover a dozen ways to stretch your weekly grocery budget and many ideas for special spring celebrations!

 Egg Pricing & Supply Q&A